 Humans make decisions and purchases on an emotional level.

-We are also very visual so use relaxed, natural photos of yourselves on the about page and through the rest of the website.
+We are also visual, so use relaxed, natural photos of yourselves on the about page and through the rest of the website.

 The setting could be of you enjoying exactly what you are selling or working hard creating a product.